g-w1/blog/_drafts/writing-a-compiler.md

 From here, I just have to recursively descend the Ast in a form of a `Vec<AstNode>` that is recursively traversed by `Analyser::analyze` on `Analyser`.

-Here is an example method in `Analyser`: // TODO spell
+Here is an example method in `Analyser`:
 ```rust
 /// a helper function to make sure a variable exists
 fn make_sure_var_exists(&self, var: &str) -> Result<(), AnalysisError> {